 - Increase the asset’s life expectancy

+By establishing a robust operation and maintenance plan, you can prevent unexpected issues and downtime.
+Proactive care during this stage is vital for maximising the return on investment.
 As we have already mentioned, it is hoped that this phase of the life cycle is the longest.
-However, when a piece of machinery, for example, is under constant use it can suffer.
+However, when a piece of machinery is under constant use, it can suffer.
 Parts may fail to work as well as they should, the machine may overheat, etc. However, if the machine is looked after, disruptions can be kept to a minimum.
-There’s always a chance that such equipment could last longer than expected.
+There’s always a chance that such equipment could last longer than expected, ultimately benefiting the business.